BrunoCestari/CodeWars/README.md

 ## Lessons Learned

-Java Methods
+### Observations

-Always remember to handle null conditions when working with methods that expect non-null parameters.
+- Always remember to handle null conditions when working with methods that expect non-null parameters.
+- Consider reverse iteration when the length and indices of object is changing
 ### Integer Methods

 - `Integer.parseInt(String s)`: Converts a string representation of an integer to an integer value.